ModernAppsNinja/modernappsninja.github.io/content/english/event/srelive_6-18-21.md

 ---

 ### About Event

-For the week of 6-18-21, the SRE Live call will be hosting the kickoff for the ModernApps Learning Hackathon Weekend!

 There is a huge gap between classroom learning and the complexities of real-world environments, and during times of significant change this gap is formidable.